videlalvaro/videlalvaro.github.io/_posts/2015-05-06-erlang-process-dict.md

 ---
 layout: post
-title: "This Erlanger Used The Process Dict, Look What He Found"
+title: "This Erlanger Used The Process Dictionary, Look What He Found"
 ---

 # {{page.title}} #